• Warning light on dashboard

 Sensor Issue

-Q: How do I reset the airbag warning light?
+Q: How do I know if the actuator is faulty?